 Application

-While the stated application deadline for the Physics MS is Jan.
-15th, we consider Feb.
-15th as the early decision (non-binding) deadline for the program, but we expect a significant number of applicants to apply after the deadline.
-We will accept and review applications on rolling basis throughout both winter and spring terms until spots in the program are filled.
-Applications submitted earlier will have priority in review, so we encourage applicants to apply as soon as they are able to.
+We have set Feb.
+15th as the early decision (non-binding) deadline for the Applied Master’s degree with focus in Quantum and Nanotechnology.
+Normally, we will continue accepting and reviewing applications on rolling basis throughout both winter and spring terms until spots in the program are filled.
+Applications submitted prior to the Feb 15th deadline will have priority in review, so we encourage applicants to apply as soon as they are able to.

 Prerequisites: